We talked with a job seeker turned interviewer to better understand the interview process.

-Before I ever had the experience of being a hiring manager, I candidly thought most interviews were rigged — that in many cases, a preferred candidate was already chosen and many interviews were just for a quota or for confirmation that the right individual was selected.
+Before I ever had the experience of being a hiring manager, I candidly thought most job interviews were rigged — that in many cases, a preferred candidate was already chosen and many interviews were just for a quota or for confirmation that the right individual was selected.

 How has this perception changed once you became an interviewer?

-Now that I've become the interviewer, I have a much more genuine understanding of how difficult is to find and recruit talent.
+Now that I've become the interviewer, I have a much more genuine understanding of how difficult it is to find and recruit qualified job candidates.
 Interviews are almost never for show.
 Time is precious and I know I'm not willing to waste mine just to check a box.
 If you're being interviewed, it's a sign that the company truly is interested in you, your talents, your skills, and how they might leverage them to help drive their business forward.
 And you should always feel proud when you get a call in, even if you don't wind up landing the job.

 What is like it to be the interviewer?